European Mediscience Awards

 - Frank Mathias/Oxford Biomedica plc

-- Adam Steensberg/Zealand Pharma
+- Adam Steensberg/Zealand Pharma A/S

-- Fredrik Tiberg/Camurus
+- Fredrik Tiberg/Camurus AB

 - Tim Van Hauwermeiren/argenx SE

-- Jenny Winter/Animalcare Group plc
+- Jennifer Winter/Animalcare Group plc

 Criteria